 The Surgery Pulmonary Follow-Up Clinic serves children who have had major chest surgery that might affect their lungs over the long term.
 Many of these children need care from the time they are babies to their teen years or longer.
 Our clinic gives families a single place to come to check their child's health and get treatment and advice from experts.

 What services do you offer?

-The clinic is designed to keep your child as healthy as possible if they had part of a lung removed or their lungs didn’t develop fully (pulmonary hypoplasia).
-Our patients include children with congenital lung malformations, congenital diaphragmatic hernia or other conditions such as esophageal atresia that may affect the lungs.
+The clinic is designed to keep your child as healthy as possible if they have had part of a lung removed or if their lungs didn't develop fully (pulmonary hypoplasia).
+Our patients include children who have congenital lung malformations, congenital diaphragmatic hernia or other conditions such as esophageal atresia that may affect the lungs.

 - How your child's condition and surgery may affect their growth and development

 - How often your child should visit for an exam and what tests they may need

 - Which treatments or services may help with your child's current health concerns

 - What to watch for so any new problems can be found and treated early